StepanJiri/stepankarasek.github.io/about.md

 I love to reference lyrics from Bob Dylan, Jesse Wells, Neil Young, Goose and the Beatles.

+I also upload the audio part from my videos to most podcast apps.
+I upload only long thinking episodes there.
+Opinions on one very specific thing are on my YouTube.

+If I believe that the best way to communicate about something is via text, I will use this website.

 ![Inline Image Description]({{ '/assets/images/About_Me/Photo1_1,2.webp' | relative_url }})